 Do Universities in China Offer English-taught Programs?

-Yes.
+Yes, there are many English-taught universities in China.
 One of the best universities to take such programs is Peking University.
 It offers English-taught graduate courses in Law, Public Policy, and Public Administration, to name a few.

 Another good option is top-ranked Tsinghua University, which offers 28 graduate programs in English.